int128/kubelogin/README.md

 ### CA Certificates

-You can set your self-signed certificates for the OIDC provider (not Kubernetes API server) by `idp-certificate-authority` and `idp-certificate-authority-data` in the kubeconfig.
+You can set your self-signed certificates for the OIDC provider (not Kubernetes API server) by kubeconfig or option.

 ```sh
 kubectl config set-credentials keycloak \
   --auth-provider-arg idp-certificate-authority=$HOME/.kube/keycloak-ca.pem
 ```

-If kubelogin could not parse the certificate, it shows a warning and skips it.

 ### HTTP Proxy